shengyin-git/nn/README.md

 This setting up is similar to what we want to do.

-Our inputs include one image of masked items of one specific pile, and a mask image of the item of interest (triple the mask to make it compatible with resnet50 (like a rgb image))
+Our inputs include one image of masked items of one specific pile, and a mask image of the item of interest (triple the mask to make it compatible with resnet50 (like an rgb image))

 The rotation and translation function are also included.